discogs/pymongo-job-queue/CONTRIBUTING.md

 ### Testing

-We strongly encourage anyone submitting code to the project top also include tests.
+Anyone submitting code to the project is strongly encouraged to also include tests.
 We currently have written unit tests in `test.py`.
 If you have a better idea, please feel free to open an issue and discuss.

 ## Coding Conventions